Parkinson's DiseaseLife Extension Suggestions

 Other Promising Nutrients

-Curcumin, a derivative of the spices turmeric and cumin, through its potent modulation of the NF-kappa B system is a natural inhibitor of inflammation.
+Curcumin, a derivative of the spices turmeric, through its potent modulation of the NF-kappa B system is a natural inhibitor of inflammation.
 It prevents chemically induced changes in lab models of Parkinson's disease and exerts significant neuroprotection (Chen 2006; Jagatha 2008; Mythri 2007; Pandey 2008; Rajeswari 2008; Sethi 2009; Yang 2008; Zbarsky 2005).

 The antioxidant hormone melatonin (synthesized and secreted by the pineal gland) may help to reduce the accumulation of alpha-synuclein proteins while preserving the cell's ability to make dopamine.
 It is also an invaluable sleep aid for Parkinson's patients, who often suffer from distressing problems with sleep (Capitelli 2008; Dowling 2005; Klongpanichapak 2008; Lin 2008; Ma 2009; Medeiros 2007; Paus 2007; Saravanan 2007; Willis 2008; Willis 2007).